Dear fellow fairytale lovers & readers,

 I love what I do, I love to create and to contribute, and if you’d like to support me and my work of love, you can do so by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
 By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
 All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.
-And if you would like to work with me, visit my Sacred Offerings.
+If you would like to work with me, visit my Sacred Offerings.

 Your support means so much to me!
 Thank you wholeheartedly!

-Cover photography by Maxime Simoncelli.
+Cover photography by Eugenio Recuenco.